hen0liveira/react-calendar/README.md

-A calendar made with typescript,reactjs, jwt auth, json server and materialize ui.
+A calendar made with typescript,reactjs, and materialize ui.

-Just run the commands above to run this project.
+Just run the commands below to run this project.

 npm install